 - High homocysteine

-John was already living a healthy lifestyle and his diet was well balanced.
-After doing a full intake and gathering a detailed history, I suspected he might have trouble building important neurotransmitters such as serotonin, that make us feel happy.
+John was already living a healthy lifestyle and his diet was well-balanced.
+After doing a full intake and gathering a detailed history, I suspected he might have trouble building important neurotransmitters such as serotonin, the “happy” brain messenger.

 The Functional Approach

-I explained to John that high homocysteine levels can indicate a decreased ability to carry out an important process in the body called methylation.
+I explained to John that high homocysteine levels can indicate a decreased ability to carry out an important process called methylation.
 Methylation is required to make neurotransmitters and thus, poor methylation can lead to anxiety and depression.
-[1.
-Gu P, Defina LF, Leonard D, John S, Weiner MF, Brown ES.
-Relationship between serum homocysteine levels and depressive symptoms: the Cooper Center Longitudinal Study.
-J Clin Psychiatry.
-2012 May;73(5):691-5.
-Epub 2012 Mar 20.]

 John went to his homocysteine levels checked and his results were 9.4 umol/L. (See below)

 We discovered a biochemical imbalance that was directly linked to his symptomatology.
-As a result, John went on a regimen of supplements that were important factors in the process of methylation.
+As a result, John went on a regimen of supplements that supported the biochemical pathways involved in methylation.

 The next time we checked his homocysteine levels they had gone down to 7.9 umol/L (see below).
 The most important result was that John’s anxiety and depression improved by 50% without taking a single drug.
 We still have some work to do, but John is moving in the right direction, and that’s all that matters.